fmcgeough/fmcgeough.github.io/_posts/2024-10-07-using-elixir-doc.md

 I was genuinely impressed when I started looking at Elixir back in 2016.
 It's clear that there was a set of goals related to documentation when the language was developed.
 I found the doc quite useful compared to other languages that I was looking at or working with at the time.
 The images shown are from documentation now (not 2016).
 Many of the same things were already in place in Elixir back then.

 I liked the layout (which has improved quite a bit from 2016).
 I appreciated the organization of the material.
-If I found any issues in the docuemntation I was able to get a pull request merged rather quickly (usually in a couple hours).
+If I found any issues in the documentation I was able to get a pull request merged rather quickly (usually in a couple hours).

 These are all impressions before I tried using the documentation system myself.
 I'll write another post covering writing documentation in Elixir.